TheForceEngine/TheForceEngine.github.io/downloads.md

 * 3 of the bosses do not work yet (Phase 2 Dark Trooper, Boba Fett, General Mohc).
 * There is no game end.

+#### Known Issues
+Some of these are bugs, others simply haven't been integrated or implemented yet.
+* Gromas Mines' cliffside near the elevator into the facility has a HOM when you look up.
+* Mines trigger through closed doors.
+* LAIMLAME does not project you from health damage.
+* LAREDLITE does nothing.
+* The Moudly Crow does not return at the end of Test Base (though the level can still be finished).
+* Health damage flashes too fast when taking major damage.
+* The System UI doesn't quite work fully.
+* Sound volumes and attenuation do not match DOS.
+* Only 320x200 is supported for now, widescreen and higher resolutions will be coming back soon.
+* Cutscenes do not work.
+* Mission briefings do not work.
+* iMuse does not work - the fight track does not play (but the base track does).
+* You cannot bring up the PDA.
+* The Config option in the Escape menu does nothing.

 ### Timeline
 For more information about when The Force Engine will be useful and what the plans are for 2021, please see the [TFE Roadmap](Roadmap.md)